 About Reid Vein Center

 The vascular system is comprised of the heart, arteries, and veins.
 Veins are blood vessels that return blood from the body to the heart.
 To overcome the force of gravity, inside the veins are one-way valves, which open to allow blood flow to the heart, and close to prevent reflux of blood back to the body.
 When the valves fail to function, or if the vein is compromised so the valves do not completely close, blood can begin to pool in the vein causing a host of complications.
-Varicose veins and arteries most often develop on the legs, usually on the back of your calf or on the inside of your leg.
+Varicose veins most often develop on the legs, usually on the back of your calf or on the inside of your leg.

 The cause of varicose veins or why the valves in your veins weaken is not fully understood as some people develop the condition for no apparent reason.

 Veins are one-way valves that keep your blood flowing to the heart.
 If the valves are weak or damaged, blood can remain in the valves, causing swelling in the vein, which can lead to varicose veins.